High-quality and professional language school

 Lingoda vs Babbel

 Babbel is a popular language app that has full courses for multiple languages.
-There are no live lessons though, which is exactly what Lingoda offers.
+While Babbel does offer some live lessons, their main focus are the courses on the apps, whereas Lingoda specializes in live lessons with qualified tutors.
 Between the two, Lingoda will help you speak more naturally in less time.
 However, Babbel is quite a bit cheaper than Lingoda and can still help you become conversational.
-Because it’s an app, Babbel is also quite a bit more flexible because you don’t have to book lessons in advance.
+Because it’s an app, Babbel is also more flexible because you don’t have to book lessons in advance.
+You can read more about Babbel in this review.

 You can learn Spanish, French, German, and English on Lingoda.
 All courses follow the CEFR framework and you receive a certificate when you complete each level of a Lingoda course.
 Because it’s accredited by the German government, Lingoda’s language certificates are recognized by businesses, universities, and other institutions around the world.

-All Lingoda lessons are 60 minutes long.
-This is true for both private and group lessons.
+All Lingoda lessons are 60 minutes long, both private and group lessons.
 Depending on your subscription, you can book between 1 and 10 classes each week.
 This means you can study a language up to 10 hours each week with Lingoda.

 In terms of quality and convenience, Lingoda is definitely worth the money.
 It also offers more long-term benefits than other language schools, like certified and experienced teachers and language level certificates.
 Overall, Lingoda may be more expensive than other online language schools, but the value it provides easily justifies the cost.

 The Lingoda Sprint is worth it if you can commit to taking at least 15 lessons each month.
 When you successfully complete the Sprint, you can get either 50% or 100% of your money back.
 Free language lessons are always worth it!
-If your schedule is already full and you don’t have time for a lot of language lessons though, do not sign up for the Lingoda Sprint.
+But if your schedule is already full and you don’t have time for a lot of language lessons, do not sign up for the Lingoda Sprint.

 Lingoda is not a scam.
 It is a fully-accredited online language school that offers courses in Spanish, French, German, and English.
 There have been many complaints about the Lingoda Sprint being a scam, but these are usually written by people who fail to complete it.
 There is a lot of fine print with the Lingoda Sprint, so make sure you understand the rules before signing up.